CanarysAutomations/report-builder/README.md

 ## GraphQL

 GraphQL is an open-source data query and manipulation language for APIs.
-With GraphQL, it is possible to customise responses to match the requests that are submitted.
+With GraphQL, it is possible to customize responses to match the requests that are submitted.
 With a single response, many resources can be retrieved.
-GraphQl implementations are provided by several distinct programming languages including C#, Erlang, Java, PHP etc.
+GraphQL implementations are provided by several distinct programming languages including C#, Erlang, Java, PHP etc.

 ## Why